Not-A-Robot-Really/Extemplary/README.md

 ## What is Extemp? 🗣️

-Extemporaneous Speaking refers to a speech event where you deliver a **7 minute** memorized speech on a topic that you will be given **30 minutes** to research.
-The aim of Extemporaneous Speaking is to deliver the strongest, most well crafted  speech, testing both your presentational skills and your analytical writing skills.
+Extemporaneous Speaking refers to a speech event where you deliver a **7 minute** memorized speech (no notes!) on a topic that you will be given **30 minutes** to research.
+The aim of Extemporaneous Speaking is to deliver the strongest, most well crafted  speech with evidence and flawless reasoning, testing both your presentational skills and your analytical writing skills.

 ---